rust-lang/blog.rust-lang.org/content/Project-Goals-2025-July-Update.md

 <!-- this comment helps to convince the markdown parser to do the right thing -->

 Current status:
 - @joshtriplett authored RFCs for both [attribute macros](https://github.com/rust-lang/rfcs/pull/3697) and [derive macros](https://github.com/rust-lang/rfcs/pull/3698).
-- After some further iteration with the lang team, both RFCs were accepted and merged.
+Both were accepted and merged.
 - @joshtriplett, @eholk, and @vincenzopalazzo did some successful group-spelunking into the implementation of macros in rustc.
 - @joshtriplett [rewrote the `macro_rules!` parser](https://github.com/rust-lang/rust/pull/143070/), which enabled future extensibility *and* resulted in better error messages.
 This then enabled several follow-up refactors and simplifications.
 - @joshtriplett wrote a PR implementing attribute macros (review in progress).